chrisgrieser/nvim-recorder/README.md

 		playMacro = "Q",
 		editMacro = "cq",
 		switchSlot = "<C-q>",
-		addBreakPoint = "<C-b>",
+		addBreakPoint = "#",
 	}

-	-- if true, `addBreakPoint` will trigger `dap.toggle_breakpoint()` outside a recording.
-During a recording, it will add a macro breakpoint dapBreakpoint = false,

 	-- clear all macros on startup
 	clear = false,

 	-- log level used for any notification.
 Mostly relevant for nvim-notify.
 (Note that by default, nvim-notify only shows levels 2 and higher.) logLevel = vim.log.levels.INFO,

+	-- (experimental) if true, nvim-recorder and dap will use shared keymaps:
+	-- 1) `addBreakPoint` will map to `dap.toggle_breakpoint()` outside
+	-- a recording.
+During a recording, it will add a macro breakpoint instead.
+	-- 2) `playMacro` will map to `dap.continue()` if there is at least one -- dap-breakpoint.
+If there is no dap breakpoint, will play the current -- macro-slot instead
+	dapSharedKeymaps = false,
 }
 ```